 How does Tikvah Online Academy fit into students’ education?

 Tikvah Online Academy courses are an excellent supplement to a traditional middle school, high school, or yeshiva curriculum.
 We can also help you integrate our seminars into a home school or school pod experience, or a Hebrew school and bar/bat mitzvah preparatory program.
 Tikvah’s classes expose student to the greatest ideas of the Jewish, Zionist, and Western traditions and aim to inculcate a sense of responsibility for Jewish and American civilization.

 Who are the faculty of Tikvah Online Academy?

 Our faculty include leading professors, rabbis, policy experts, writers, and intellectuals from around the world.

 Who can be a student at Tikvah Online Academy?

 Any student interested in big ideas and serious discussion is invited to submit an application.
 We are offering courses for the following age cohorts:

-✔ Current 7th and 8th Grade Students
+✔ Rising 7th and 8th Grade Students

-✔ Current 9th and 10th Grade Students
+✔ Rising 9th and 10th Grade Students

-✔ Current 11th and 12th Grade Students
+✔ Rising 11th and 12th Grade Students